aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/plotarea/_index.md

 ### getInnerYRatioToChart() {#getInnerYRatioToChart--}

 <b>@deprecated.</b> Please use the 'innerYRatioToChart' property instead.
-Gets or gets the x coordinate of the upper top corner of plot area in units of ratio of the chart area.
+Gets or gets the x coordinate of the upper top corner of plot area in units of the ratio of the chart area.

 ```javascript
 getInnerYRatioToChart() : number;